ohjeongwook/AMFParser/README.md

 Currently it's only providing parsing functionality but in the future we will provide way to modify the existing contents inside AMF binary data.

+## How to Install

+Copy AMFParser.dll to Inspectors directory under Fiddler2 installation directory(usually %ProgramFiles%\Fiddler2\Inspectors).

+## How to use

+Launch Fiddler2
+The AMF tab will appear as one of Fiddler2 inspector tabs.
+The AMF tab will show data whenever it encounters AMF encoded POST data.

 ## New BSD License (BSD)
 Copyright (c) 2009, Jeongwook Oh
 All rights reserved.